 BEAUTIFUL KOSOVO – this little town is very cool & relaxed 😊 I definitely recommend to visit.. and have a chat with locals about "recent" past.
 It's important to know what happened and have a better picture.
 I would defitenitely say, KOSOVO deserves to be proper country just because of the hell people had to gone through.

-Next day, I got cool recommendation to go Albania by ferry.
+Next day, I got cool recommendation to go Albania by ferry and visit one of the hidden jams and most beautiful places in Albania, Komani Lake.
 It wasn’t very easy and there was no exact information online on how to get there and also the way how guys in the hostel explained it was not very certain and clear!
 But when I googled how it looks like..
 I was like.. “f**k it, I’m doing it!”.

 This post explains it..